Transient Ischemic Attack (TIA)

 Geriatric Considerations

-- Older patients have a higher mortality rate—highest in 7th and 8th decades.
+- Older patients have a higher mortality rate—highest in 7th and 8th decades of life.

 - Atrial fibrillation is a frequent cause among the elderly.